-Ongoing analysis of developments will also enable is to identify commercial opportunities for BASDA members.
-Businesses with cross border supply chains may well need to re-think operational processes, automate procedures and improve backroom efficiencies.
+Watching and understanding all developments will ensure that commercial opportunities for BASDA members are maintained.
+Businesses with cross border supply chains have had to re-think operational processes, automate procedures and improve backroom efficiencies.
 As a result, these companies are highly likely to require help from BASDA members.

 Customs Duties, Tax and Tariffs